peridio/docs/src/docs/reference/products.md

 title: Products
 ---

+Products define a type for your [devices](devices).

-Products provide a means of logically grouping devices at the highest level within an organization.
-More granular grouping can be achieved via [device tags](devices#tags).
+This provides a means of logically grouping devices at the highest level within an organization.
+More granular grouping can be achieved via [tags](devices#tags).